blg21231/BountyHunter/README.md

 Anyone can participate by sponsoring a Bounty, leaving a Response, or Voting on others' responses

-Sponsors get access to a network of .edu students to answer their questions, complete their tasks, and solve their problems

-Students who r helpful (ie leave 2 or more winning responses per month) receive FREE EDU token dividends at the end of the month at a fixed 2% annual inflation rate in addition to their Bounty Rewards

 Uniquely enabled by blockchain technologies like smart contracts and cryptoeconomics, maintained by Quadratic Voting Prediction Markets, and centered around helping students, Bounties can be for anything: from writing an article to creating a powerpoint presentation to designing a Hyperloop Pod to Reinventing the Toilet to decentralized hackathons to solving the next set of Millenium Problems (the current set has a $1 million prize reward on web2 for each problem) to anything u can think of really

 Let the hunt begin, Bounty Hunters!